© Antonov V.V., 2008

 One can also find several valuable passages in the Old Testament.

 But we can see that in the entire Bible, there is no description of God-the-Father — the main object of worship of all believers.
-How can one lovingly aspire towards Him, about Whom… one does not know anything?
+How can one lovingly aspire to Him, about Whom… one does not know anything?
 Is not this the reason why He got almost forgotten in the mass Christian Churches?

 The Bhagavad Gita provides a comprehensive description of Him and of the Path to Him.
 The only problem is that the Bhagavad Gita has been translated by people who did not quite understand it.
 Only those who put into practice the entire Teachings of Krishna could do a reliable translation.